ccs-ucb/290Q/assets/labs/L13-interacting-with-data/jspsych-data.md

 var final_trial = jsPsych.data.get().last(2).values();
 ```

-You can access specific properties of the data too.
-If we wanted to check whether the participant's final response was correct, we could for example use:
+Notice te addition of `.values()`.
+You can access specific properties of the by accessing the values of the data, an even more specific properties.
+For example, if we wanted to check whether the participant's final response was correct, we could for write:

 ```js
 var final_trial_correct = jsPsych.data.get().last(1).values()[0].correct